jibrel/My-Awesome-healthcare/README.md

 	2. to be accessible for rapid innovation and evolution,
 	3. and to become more valuable as more patients, clinicians, clinics, companies, and governments engage in healthcare for all.
 13. [MITRE](https://www.mitre.org/publication-keywords/public-health) At MITRE, we solve problems for a safer world.
 Through our federally funded R&D centers and public-private partnerships, we work across government to tackle challenges to the safety, stability, and well-being of our nation.
 14. [Flux notes](https://fluxnotes.org/) One of the best inspiring projects to design medical records.
 It has a unique view of how the medical record notes should be designed.
-Read the whole design story of Flux notes.
+Read the whole design story of [Flux notes](https://edchoi.com/project_fluxnotes.html).
 15. Asymmetrik
 16. CPRS VISTA
-17.
+17. Health samurai open source contributions

 # DICOM